Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/System and Security.md

 ## Basic Security Settings

 - `enableLogin`: Enables or disables the login functionality (only available in Stirling-PDF-with-login.jar or when `DISABLE_ADDITIONAL_FEATURES=false`)
-- `csrfDisabled`: Set to 'true' to disable CSRF protection (not recommended for production)
 - `defaultLocale`: Set the default language (e.g. 'de-DE', 'fr-FR', etc)
 - `googlevisibility`: 'true' to allow Google visibility (via robots.txt), 'false' to disallow
 - `xFrameOptions`: Controls whether your instance can be embedded in an iframe.
 Set to `DENY` to prevent clickjacking.
 Use `SAMEORIGIN` only if you embed the UI in your own application.